h-romeus/scc-go-sdk/README.md

 ## Overview

-You can use the IBM Cloud Security and Compliance Center Go SDK to programmatically interact with the following IBM Cloud Security and Compliance Center.
+You can use the IBM Cloud Security and Compliance Center Go SDK to programmatically interact with IBM Cloud Security and Compliance Center.

 ## Prerequisites